General Instrument AY-3-8910: Effects

 R6 is the noise control.
 The lower five bits are used to store a value between 0 and 31, which defines the period of the noise, and the upper three bits are unused.
 The input clock is divided by 16 and then by the value in R6 to produce a noise frequency.
 R7 controls the mixer.
 Bits 0, 1 and 2 control whether the corresponding tone generator is fed into the output for A, B and C respectively.
-Bits 3, 5 and 5 control whether the noise channel will be output on the same channels.
+Bits 3, 4 and 5 control whether the noise generator is output on channels A, B and C respectively.
 Any given channel can output a pure tone, pure noise, or a mixture of the two.
-Bits 6 and 7 control whether the two I/O ports, IOA and IOB, are set for input (1) or output (0).
+Note that all six of these bits are inverted; output is enabled when the corresponding bit is a zero.
+Bits 6 and 7 control whether the two I/O ports, IOA and IOB, are set for input (0) or output (1).

 R10, R11 and R12 control the volume for the three channels.
 The four lower bits produce a value from 0 (off) to 15 (loud).
-Bit 4 controls the "amplitude mode", or M, which further controls the output volume based on the selected envelope.
+Bit 4 controls the "amplitude mode", or M, which causes the output volume to be modulated by the shared envelope generator, ignoring the set 4-bit volume.
+The upper three bits are unused.

-R13 and R14 control the times of the envelope controller, fine and course respectively.
-The input clock is first divided by 256, and then by the 16-bit value.
+R13 and R14 control the times of the envelope controller, fine and coarse respectively.
+The input clock is first divided by 16 (or by 8 in the YM2149, because the envelope generator has twice as many steps, and thus needs twice as many clocks to complete a full cycle), and then by the 16-bit value.
 The final register, R15, controls the shape of the envelope, using the lower four bits.
-The envelope is simple compared to later designs that included a complete ADSR controller, it controls only whether the envelope starts at zero volume and ramps up to the value in the associated volume register, or starts at the register value and ramps down.
+The envelope is simple compared to later designs that included a complete ADSR controller, it controls only whether the envelope starts at zero volume and ramps up to the maximum volume (15), or starts at max volume and ramps down.
 This is controlled by bit 2, attack, if set to 1 the system ramps upward, and the ramp time itself is controlled by R13 and 14.
 The other three bits control what happens after this first cycle.
 If bit 3, continue, is turned on, the volume will reset and ramp again, repeating.
 If bit 1, alternate, is on, the ramps will alternate up and down, producing a triangle pattern.
-Finally, bit 0, hold, overrides the other bits, causing the volume to lock at 0 or 1 after the first cycle.
+Finally, bit 0, hold, overrides the other bits, causing the volume to lock at 0 or 15 after the first cycle.

 As there is only one envelope shared between all three channels, many programmers ignored it and programmed their own envelope controllers in software (controlling volume directly).
 A well known trick was to run the hardware envelope at cycle times above 20 Hz and use it to produce sawtooth or triangle-wave like bass sounds.